This course is now scheduled under SYSE. https://online.colostate.edu/courses/SYSE/SYSE530.dot

 ECE 303/STAT 303 (Introduction to Communications Principles) or STAT 315 (Statistics for Engineers and Scientists).
 Credit not allowed for both ENGR 530 and ECE 530.

-This class is available via the Internet on Tuesdays from 5:15 - 8:00 pm Mountain Time.
-If you are registered for the 801 section, log into your Canvas account to access the course; directions will be posted.
+This class is available live via the Internet on Tuesdays from 5:15 to 8:00 p.m.
+Mountain Time.
+Log into your Canvas account to access the course; directions will be posted.

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.